vmware-tanzu/application-accelerator-samples/angular-frontend/AUTHORIZATION.md

     - name: profile
 ```

-__Note:__ The `clientAuthenticationMethod` has to be set to `none` in order for a single page application to work with an AppSSO AuthServer.
+__Note__ that the `clientAuthenticationMethod` must be set to none for a single page application to work with an AppSSO AuthServer.

-### Using the returned user data
+## Using User Data Returned from AppSSO
-Check out the user-profile module to see how user data from an access_token can be used.
+To learn how to use user data returned from an access token, you can check out the user-profile module.